 There is no published consensus on the accompanying comment to assist ARR interpretation.
-The working group recommends a short comment with referral to the PTEX website for more details for patient preparation and test interpretation.
-In patients with high pre-test probability, a negative ARR should be repeated with care in patient preparation and sample collection.12
+The working group recommends a short comment with referral to the PTEX website for more details on patient preparation and test interpretation.
+In patients with high pre-test probability, a negative ARR should be repeated with special attention paid to recommended patient preparation and sample collection.12